odpi/egeria/Egeria-Operations.md

 The Egeria team aim to create an official release of the open metadata and governance capability every month.
-This release will be available to include in products and other technology through [Maven's Central Repository](https://search.maven.org), or through a download from the ODPi site.
+This release will be available to include in products and other technology through [Maven's Central Repository](https://search.maven.org), or through a download from the GitHub site.
 Details of the releases are maintained in the [release notes](release-notes).

 In between official releases, the latest build is also available to developers in GitHub.